About the Program

 We would appreciate insight into the usefulness of this information and changes we can make moving forward.
 Please provide your opinion by taking this survey.

 A night float call system is utilized at the Ohio State University Wexner Medical Center and James Cancer Hospital.
-During the PGY-2 and PGY-3 year, call is an average of every fourth night.
-There is one primary call per month during the PGY-4 year.
+During the PGY-2 and PGY-3 years, call is an average of every fourth night at Nationwide Children's Hospital.
 The PGY-4 resident assists the PGY-5 resident with chief/back-up call as well.
 Each PGY-5 resident takes chief call for his or her respective services.

 Conferences and Didactics